 2. An absence of project management tools in ad agencies

-Believe it not, many ad agencies are still working without project or resource management solutions.
+Believe it not, many ad agencies are still working without project or resource management (mom software) solutions.
 Unless management possesses the ability to read minds, in the absence of this essential tool its impossible to glean a real time overview of the resources that have been and are currently being utilised, and where there is resource capacity compared to none.
 Déjà vu and the ad agency is experiencing the same type of headache as previous: a lack of visibility of the work in progress across the agency, as well as new projects in the pipeline.

 If departments are oblivious to work or deadlines until the project hits their desks, this will unequivocally lead to resources working overtime, which is a regular occurrence across this industry.
 Furthermore, account management is the critical link between the client and the agency, and one of its key roles is to keep the client happy.
 If account managers can’t access an overview via a project management tool, often this means they are blindly saying YES to client requests, without having a clear view of the volume of work in progress and the capacity of resources.
 More work may equal not enough resources.